Frequently Asked Questions (FAQ)

 - Consulting and work-for-hire services using the engine.
 This applies to architects using the engine to create visualizations as well as consultants receiving a development fee.

-- Linear media, including movies, animated films and cartoons distributed as video.
+- Non-interactive linear media, including movies, animated films and cartoons distributed as video.

 - Cabinet-based arcade games and amusement park rides.

 - Truly free games and apps (with no associated revenue).